holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 5.5 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Circle shows a pattern of behavior or output that violates the rules of this Constitution.
 The Facilitator or Secretary of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.
-Any concerned Partner may further request a Facilitator review a Sub-Circle to look for a potential Process Breakdown, and the Facilitator is accountbale for auditing a Sub-Circle's meetings and records on request and declaring a Process Breakdown if one is discovered.
+Any concerned Partner may further request a Facilitator review a Sub-Circle to look for a potential Process Breakdown, and the Facilitator is accountable for auditing a Sub-Circle's meetings and records on request and declaring a Process Breakdown if one is discovered.

 #### 5.5.1 Breakdown from Failed Governance